 Samsung TVs The Plus One 1996

-Samsung experimented with TVs, the next step was to create a TV with a non-standard size screen with an aspect ratio of 12.8:9.
+Samsung experimented with TVs; the next step was to create a TV with a non-standard size screen with an aspect ratio of 12.8:9.
 At that time, the standard aspect ratio was 3×4.
-The new screen resolution, although non-standard, and made Samsung televisions virtually indistinguishable from each other.
-It was almost impractical to release such TVs, many customers decided to buy a TV with a slightly larger screen, and many customers didn’t think twice about them at all.
-Plus One televisions were so called because their screen diagonal size was one inch larger than the standard televisions of the time.
-For example, Samsung produced TVs that were 22 inches instead of 21 inches, similarly, if the standard screen size was 29 inches, then Samsung produced a 30 inch TV.
+The new screen resolution, although non-standard, made Samsung televisions virtually indistinguishable from each other.
+It was almost impractical to release such TVs, many customers decided to buy a TV with a slightly larger screen, and many didn’t think twice about them.
+Plus, One television was so-called because its diagonal screen size was one inch larger than the standard televisions of the time.
+For example, Samsung produced TVs 22 inches instead of 21 inches; similarly, if the standard screen size was 29 inches, then Samsung produced a 30-inch TV.
 These televisions were virtually indistinguishable from those of other manufacturers.
 The design of the televisions remained the same, but while the televisions were previously available in a black body, the televisions were now available in a gray plastic body.

 Samsung Flat Screen TVs 1998

-In 1998, Samsung improved the production of CRT screens and began to produce flat screens.
-They were convex, of course, but the curvature of the screen was greatly reduced and the protective glass in front of the CRT was made flat on the outside.
+In 1998, Samsung improved CRT screen production and began producing flat screens.
+They were convex, of course, but the curvature of the screen was greatly reduced, and the protective glass in front of the CRT was made flat on the outside.
 Visually, the screen of such a TV was flat.
-Another fairly significant step forward, was to bring the angle of deflection of the electron beam to 120 degrees, this allowed to make TVs much less deep.
+Another significant step forward was to bring the angle of deflection of the electron beam to 120 degrees, making TVs much less profound.
 Also, to improve picture quality, it was invented to increase the frame rate of the display.
 At the time, the standard display rate was 24 frames per second.
-It was invented to duplicate frames, such televisions were called 100 Hz or 120 Hz, they had visually better picture quality, the improvement was obtained by duplicating frames, each frame was shown 2 times.
+It was invented to duplicate frames; such televisions were called 100 Hz or 120 Hz; they had visually better picture quality, and the improvement was obtained by repeating structures; each frame was shown two times.

-The late 90s, this was the last period of kinescope TVs, the design of the beam tube did not allow to create TVs with screens over 30 inches, in fact it could be done, but the weight and size of such a TV set made it unsuitable for home use.
+The late 90s was the last period of kinescope TVs; the design of the beam tube did not allow the creation of TVs with screens over 30 inches.
+It could be done, but the weight and size of such a TV set made it unsuitable for home use.
 Therefore, all the forces in the development were focused on the technology of flat LCD screens and plasma panels.
 In 1995 the production of plasma panels began, and the development of LCD panels continued.
 It was time for a new round in the development of televisions.

 Samsung TVs 2005-2009

-In 2005, mass production of televisions with TFT (LCD) screens began, these televisions were characterized by the fact that they were quite thin compared with CRT televisions, they consumed less electricity.
-At first TVs were available with small screens of 22-26 inches, but by 2009 TVs with screens of 32 inches and more became standard.
+In 2005, mass production of televisions with TFT (LCD) screens began; these televisions were characterized by the fact that they were pretty thin compared with CRT televisions and consumed less electricity.
+At first, TVs were available with small screens of 22-26 inches, but by 2009 TVs with screens of 32 inches and more became standard.
 The number of pixels (dots on the TV screen) was increasing.
-The first televisions had a resolution of less than HD, then there were televisions with HD and Full HD screens.
+The first televisions had a resolution of less than HD; then, there were televisions with HD and Full HD screens.
 Televisions began to receive digital television and digital video streaming over cable.

 Samsung Plasma TVs 2006-2013

 The first televisions with big screens were not LCD televisions.
-The first were plasma TVs, they were the first big TVs for the home, but the high cost of production and their heavy weight, the tendency to burn out, pushed developers to LCD screens.
-Gradually, LCD screens got better, the number of pixels increased, the response time decreased.
+The first was plasma TVs, the first big TVs for the home, but the high cost of production and their heavy weight, the tendency to burn out, pushed developers to LCD screens.
+Gradually, LCD screens improved, the number of pixels increased, and the response time decreased.
 LCD televisions became much cheaper than plasma televisions.
-Production of plasma TVs was declining, and the final abandonment of plasma technology, occurred in 2013.
+Production of plasma TVs was declining, and the final abandonment of plasma technology occurred in 2013.
 Samsung discontinued the production of such TVs.

 Samsung LCD TVs 2005-2008

 Of course, LCD screens were invented before 2005, but their shortcomings made them of little use for televisions.
-LCD screens were installed in laptop computers, but not for gaming, but for work.
-TV manufacturers allocated a lot of money to reduce response time and eliminate residual plume from moving objects on the TV screen.
+LCD screens were installed in laptop computers, not for gaming, but for work.
+TV manufacturers allocated a lot of money to reduce response time and eliminate residual plumes from moving objects on the TV screen.
 By 2005, these shortcomings had been virtually eliminated.
 Mass production of televisions with LCD screens began.
-In 2008, production of LCD TVs with large screens of 40-60 inches began.
+In 2008, LCD TVs with large screens of 40-60 inches began.

 Samsung TVs 2009-2016

 The next step forward was the use of LED-backlit screens in TVs instead of backlighting with special lamps.
-LED backlighting made it possible to control the level of backlighting, the LEDs could be placed both on the edge of the display and on the back panel.
+LED backlighting enabled it to control the level of backlighting; the LEDs could be placed both on the edge of the display and the back panel.
 The televisions began to support dimming technology.
-LED TVs, got some pretty important improvements, which I’ll tell you about now.
+LED TVs got some essential improvements, which I’ll tell you about now.

 Samsung LED TVs 2009

-In 2009, there was a major change in TV production, the switch to LED screens, which is not only a different type of backlighting.
-The switch to LED backlighting made it possible to make TV screens and place the LEDs on the back side of the screen.
-In turn, this arrangement made it possible to control the backlighting, making the image, especially the black colors not gray-black, and thus solve the problem of TFT screens, the lack of true black.
+In 2009, there was a significant change in TV production; the switch to LED screens is not only a different type of backlighting.
+The button for LED backlighting made it possible to make TV screens and place the LEDs on the back side of the screen.
+In turn, this arrangement made it possible to control the backlighting, making the image, especially the black colors, not gray-black and thus solving the problem of TFT screens, the lack of true black.

 Samsung 3D TVs 2010

-In 2010 Samsung launched mass production of 3D TVs, Samsung used only active 3D technology, in 2013 80% of TVs produced by Samsung supported 3D.
-But this technology was not in demand, many viewers noted that when buying a TV, they watched a 3D movie only 1-2 times and never used this mode again.
-In addition, the further development of screens, was somewhat incompatible with 3D.
+In 2010 Samsung launched mass production of 3D TVs; Samsung used only active 3D technology, and in 2013 80% of TVs produced by Samsung supported 3D.
+But this technology was not in demand; many viewers noted that when buying a TV, they watched a 3D movie only 1-2 times and never used this mode again.
+In addition, the further development of screens could not have been more compatible with 3D.
 By 2015, the production of 3D televisions was discontinued.
 3D in the early 2010s was an experiment that failed.
-Perhaps in some time we will see 3D-enabled TVs again.
+Perhaps in some time, we will see 3D-enabled TVs again..